 Depending on the customer, this variable might fall under the advantages or disadvantages of factoring.
 For example, if the customer thinks that your company is unstable due to the sale of the receivables or that you don’t trust them to pay promptly, that could harm the relationship, which would be a disadvantage.

 On the other hand, removing the collection of payment from your interactions with the customer could transform the relationship into a more positive one focused on how you can help the customer thrive using your products or services.

-Small businesses may encounter frequent or just occasional challenges with collecting payment for current invoices due.
-Invoice factoring can offer a simple, low-cost solution to cash flow disruptions.
-Carefully consider the costs and benefits before you enter into a contract for this service.
+Small businesses may encounter frequent challenges with collecting payment for current invoices due.
+Invoice factoring can offer a simple, low-cost solution to cash flow disruptions that can be vital to your businesses success.

 There are a multitude of factoring companies available, but its important to find a reputable company with the lowest factoring rate.